Bima (train): History

-On 10 October 2023, sleeper carriages on Bima train were added again and reinaugurated as Compartement Suites Class, which is also available on the day Argo Semeru and the Argo Bromo Anggrek.
+On 10 October 2023, sleeper carriages on Bima train were added again and reinaugurated as Compartement Suite coaches, which are also available on the day Argo Semeru and the Argo Bromo Anggrek.

 Facilities

 The Bima train consists of executive class and sleeper (compartment suites class) carriages.
 Executive-class carriages have 50 reclinable and rotatable seats in a 2+2 configuration.
 Meanwhile, sleeper carriages consist of 16 reclinable sleeping seats (up to 180°) with massager in individual private rooms.
 The carriage has a luxurious design with entertainment systems, smart toilets, and automatic doors.